-A number of educational programs have been established to assist you with personal and career development.
-Unless otherwise indicated, educational programs are available at all three facilities.
+A number of educational programs and certificate offerings have been established to assist you with personal and career development.
+Unless otherwise indicated, educational programs are available at all facilities.
+Visit with your facility education team for details.

 CORRESPONDENCE COURSES

 Correspondence courses must be approved by the facility education principal and your case manager.